grafana/grafana/docs/sources/enterprise/vault.md

 and [Provisioning]({{< relref "../administration/provisioning.md" >}}).

 > **Note:** If you have Grafana set up for [high availability]({{< relref "../tutorials/ha_setup.md" >}}), then we advise not to use dynamic secrets for provisioning files.
 > Each Grafana instance is responsible for renewing its own leases.
-Your data sources' leases might expire when one of your Grafana servers shuts down.
+Your data source leases might expire when one of your Grafana servers shuts down.

 ## Configuration